neogeographica/quakestarter/docsource/other_stuff/quake_engines.rst

 * unlocked fps: The ability to use framerate caps higher than 72 FPS without causing issues with the game physics.
 * custom particles: Support for mod-defined particle systems, such as found in Arcane Dimensions and Alkaline.
 * HUD variants: Support for a predefined selection of HUD layouts.
 * custom HUDs: Support for mod-defined HUD graphics, such as found in Arcane Dimensions and Alkaline.
-(Ironwail has this feature on its roadmap, but the version bundled with this release of Quakestarter does not yet support it.)
+(Ironwail has this feature in its development branch, but the released version does not yet support it.)
 * 8-bit emulation: Optional setting to emulate the palettized rendering of original DOS/WinQuake.
-* detect Steam paks: The ability to run using the gamedata from an existing Steam installation of Quake, without needing to find and copy the pak files.
-This doesn't matter when using Quakestarter, which does its own method of pak-finding, but can be handy otherwise.
 * lit water support: Support for rendering shadows on the surfaces of liquids, for recent maps that have been compiled in a way that generates that shadow information.
 * classic waterwarp: Emulation for the underwater warping effect of original DOS/WinQuake (as opposed to the different GLQuake effect).
 * multi game dirs: The ability to activate more than one mod folder, beyond the hardcoded support for only Quoth and missionpacks found in some engines.
 Quakestarter depends on this feature for launching a few of the addons that depend on Copper or Arcane Dimensions.